GispoCoding/assessclimateimpact/docs/dataset_requirements.md

 **The use of YKR datasets needs a contract with Liiteri service https://www.ymparisto.fi/fi-FI/Elinympariston_tietopalvelu_Liiteri/Liiterikayttajaksi**

-- OR more accurate model for the present situation can be gained with current building information from the municipality, if available use instead of YKR building information
+- OR more accurate model for the present situation can be gained with current building information from the municipality, if available, use instead of YKR building information

 ### Future scenarios - user adds:
 - Land use planning Zoning elements (Käyttötarkoitusalueet) (Municipality)